Trainings for Perinatal Mental Health

-One in five pregnant or postpartum people has a diagnosed mood or anxiety disorder.
-Depression is the most common complication related to childbearing.
-We know that depression and other perinatal mental health conditions can negatively affect health outcomes for all family members.
+One in five pregnant or postpartum people experiences a diagnosed mood or anxiety disorder, making depression the most common complication related to childbearing.
+Perinatal mental health conditions can negatively affect health outcomes for parents, infants, and families.
+Through training and workforce development, we can better support Montana moms and babies – ensuring the strongest possible start for Montana’s youngest residents.

 Maternal Mental Health Trainings